nubificus/urunc/docs/installation.md

 sudo systemctl restart containerd
 ```

-Now, we are ready to build and run our unikernel images!
+Now, we are ready to run our unikernel images!

 ## Run an example unikernel